sungchun12/README/README.md

 ## Accountability

-The general thrust of this is: let's agree upon what we need done and why (I'll always have a suggestion), enable me with resources and knowledge, and check in frequently while I throw myself at it.
+The general thrust of this is: let's agree upon what we need done and why, enable me with resources and knowledge, and check in frequently while I throw myself at it.

 1. **Start with Why**: I generally believe in articulating the core story underlying the problem we're solving.
 If it can't be named in plain language, then I can't imagine the end result will resonate with the end user.
 The upfront work can be cumbersome, and I do see the art in discerning whether we're brainstorming or going into analysis paralysis.
 However, I like doing my best to avoid building a rocket when we need a boat or worse vice versa.